Become a founding member of the

 and help us save the Benjamin Cooper Tavern

-Help us Save the Historic Benjamin Cooper Tavern (1734), located near the Benjamin Franklin Bridge in Camden City, and become a Founding Member of the American Revolution Museum of South Jersey by donating today!
+Help us Save the Historic Benjamin Cooper Tavern (1734), located near the Benjamin Franklin Bridge in Camden City, and become a Founding Member of the American Revolution Museum of Southern New Jersey by donating today!

 The tavern is listed by the New Jersey Preservation Alliance as one of the most important endangered buildings in the state.